mittelmark/microemacs/README.md

 You can then start  either the  terminal  version with the command `me arguments` or the X11/Windows version with `me -w arguments`.

-For Windows with the msys2 system that should work:
+For Windows with the msys2 or the Cygwin system that should work:

 ```
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/mittelmark/microemacs/refs/heads/master/install-msys2.sh)"